gabdulbaroff/gabdulbaroff.github.io/blog/how-to-simply-create-own-blog.md

 <image id="header-image" src="./blog.jpg" alt="Blog image"></image>

-# How to Create Your Own Blog for Free with GitHub Pages
+# How to Create Your Own Blog for Free with GitHub Pages and Markdown
 As a programmer, I often have to write documentation using markdown markup.
 And I like to write down somewhere what I've learned.
 I was curious - is it possible to just use markdown to run your blog.
 It turns out that it is possible with github pages